coocood/qbs/README.md

 - If you want to add conditions other than `Id`, you should all `Where` method. `WhereEqual("name", name)` is equivalent to `Where（"name = ?", name)`, just a shorthand method.
 - Only the last call to `Where`/`WhereEqual` counts, so it is only applicable to define simple condition.
-- Notice that the column name passed to `WhereEqual` method is lower case, all the camel case field name and struct name will be converted to snake case in database storage, so whenever you pass a column name or table name parameter in string, it should be in snake case.
+- Notice that the column name passed to `WhereEqual` method is lower case, by default, all the camel case field name and struct name will be converted to snake case in database storage, so whenever you pass a column name or table name parameter in string, it should be in snake case.
+- You can change the convertion behavior by setting the 4 convertion function variable: `FieldNameToColumnName`,`StructNameToTableName`,`ColumnNameToFieldName`,`TableNameToStructName` to your own function.

         func FindUserByName(q *qbs.Qbs, n string) (*User, error) {
             user := new(User)